systemapic/pile/README.md

 ## Testing

-Tests are meant to be run from within the docker appropriately started with all links expected from the systemapic-docker configuration.
+Tests are meant to be run from within the docker appropriately started with all links expected from the mapic docker configuration.

 Inside such docker, tests are run using: